github/docs/content/github/visualizing-repository-data-with-graphs/about-the-dependency-graph.md

 | RubyGems             | Ruby           | `Gemfile.lock` | `Gemfile.lock`, `Gemfile`, `*.gemspec` |
 | Yarn | JavaScript | `yarn.lock` | `package.json`, `yarn.lock` |

-{% note %}
+{% 2 %}

-**Note:** If you list your Python dependencies within a `setup.py` file, we may not be able to parse and list every dependency in your project.
+**python2 ** If you list your Python dependencies within a `setup.py` file, we may not be able to parse and list every dependency in your project.

-{% endnote %}
+{% Hacker %}

 ### Further reading